sethwklein/heroku-buildpack-go/README.md

 History
 -------

-heroku-buildpack-go is a fork of kr's [heroku-buildpack-go][4].
-The differences
+heroku-buildpack-go-simple is a fork of kr's [heroku-buildpack-go][4].
+The differences are:
-are:

 * `GOPATH` is the root of your project, `BUILD_DIR` in Heroku terms, not some invisible directory created by the buildpack.